Genivia/ugrep/README.md

 - **ugrep POSIX regex patterns are converted to efficient DFAs** for faster matching without backtracking.
-DFAs yield significant speedups when searching multiple files and large files.
+DFAs yield significant speedups when searching large files.
 Rare and pathological cases are known to exist that may increase the initial running time of **ugrep** for complex DFA construction.

-- **ugrep options are compatible with GNU and BSD grep**, so existing GNU/BSD examples and scripts work with **ugrep** just as well.
-However, **ugrep** offers a lot more options and is more intelligent in interpreting them.
+By constrast, option `-P` uses Perl regex matching, which is slower.

 <a name="speed"/>